Disconnected (Face to Face song)

-"Disconnected" is a song by the American punk rock band Face to Face, written by singer/guitarist Trever Keith and bassist Matt Riddle (musician).
+"Disconnected" is a song by the American punk rock band Face to Face, written by singer/guitarist Trever Keith and bassist Matt Riddle.
 It first appeared on their 1992 debut album Don't Turn Away and was released as a 7" single in 1993 on the independent record label Fat Wreck Chords.
 A remixed version appeared on the Over It EP in 1994 after the band had signed to Victory Music.
 This version received radio airplay, leading the label to request that the band re-record "Disconnected" for their second album Big Choice (1995).
 This third version of the song was made into a music video and reached #39 on Billboard's Modern Rock Tracks chart in 1995.

 Origins and recording

 Face to Face had recorded their debut album Don't Turn Away at Westbeach Recorders in Hollywood, California in October 1991 with producer Donnell Cameron.
 However, there were complications with the record label Dr. Strange Records and nearly a year had passed and the album had still not been released.
 The band met aspiring record engineer Jim Goodwin, who offered to record new material with them for free.
 They agreed and recorded five new songs including "Disconnected" with Goodwin at Soundcastle in Los Angeles in August 1992.
 Goodwin also remixed all of the material from the Westbeach sessions, and the new songs were added to Don't Turn Away which was released on Dr. Strange in 1992.